 Since 2011, Herman Miller's Embody design has been available as a high-end desk chair.
-The colour design, which adds ocean blue highlights to the back panel and the height adjustment buttons for the Chair and armrests, is the only distinctively "gamer-y" characteristic about this version, aside from the marketing done in cooperation with Logitech.
+The colour design, which adds ocean blue highlights to the back panel and the height adjustment buttons for the Chair and armrests, is the only distinctively "gamer-y" characteristic of this version, aside from the marketing done in cooperation with Logitech.
 The price for the gamer model is the same as for the entry-level ordinary office model.
 If you don't like the blue, you can have the Embody in a variety of colours for the same price or perhaps a little more, depending on your tastes.
 The chair comes with a 12-year warranty from Herman Miller, which provides great protection for such a large investment.

 The back support of the chair is where it really shines.
 The right-hand tension adjustment knob allows you to fine-tune the support for your back and shoulders throughout a wide range of motion.
 When combined with the three-position tilt adjustment, you may fine-tune the chair to your ideal sitting posture.
 The chair's porous, layered upholstery, which Herman Miller refers to as "pixelated support," ensures that it breathes effectively, and I never felt too hot when using it at work or while gaming during the three weeks I used it.
 My back and shoulders have changed dramatically as a result of a lifetime spent Chaired at a computer.